laokaow/IoT-Stovetop/README.md

   WIFI_PASS = 'Your_Password'
 Then you can reference these variables in your main code without risking others connecting to your wifi.
 Of course replacing with the actual values.
 Then you add it to .gitignore so you don't accidentally push it publicly.

+The same holds true for your Adafruit credentials ADAFRUIT_IO_USERNAME = "username"
+ADAFRUIT_IO_KEY = "key"

 ### Data Presentation
 Adafruit IO is used to visualize the data.
 Creating a dashboard is quite straight forward
-- You create feeds, name them and choose which type of feed
+- You create feeds, name them and give them a description.
+Then you can choose between a URL, API URL or mqtt key.
-- Place them on your dashboard
-- Then you get a key which you can write in your code for sending the data between your mcu and adafruit through wifi
--
+- Then to create the dashboard you place feeds and match them with a suiting icon which displays different types of data.
+- After this is done you can send data from your IoT device directly to Adafruit.
+In my case I used mqtt.
+- Below in the code section you can see some examples of this.

 For my project I both wanted a temperature graph (to see whether the temperature is rising or getting lower).
-I also wanted a simple box that shows the current temperature.
+There is a simple box that shows the current temperature.
-I also want a box thats shows, in minutes or seconds, the last time movement was detected.
+A box thats shows, in minutes the last time movement was detected.
+It also shows if movement was recently detected also.
+A circle which is red when the alarm(buzzer) is blaring.
+It is green when the alarm is off.
+There is also a status bar that displays which mode the system currently is in (ONLINE, OFFLINE, STANDBY, OVERRIDE)

+As in this project I use the free version of Adafruit.
+They store 1kb of data when history is turned on.
+1

+###### Picture of the dashboard

 ### Final Design
 All in all I am happy with my project.